Nut butter muffins

 Conventional muffins are not something I would advocate as a snack.
 Packed full of refined sugar, white flour and hydrogenated fats they certainly aren’t an option that will provide you with even and lasting energy or any nutritional benefits.
 These healthy muffins are a great alternative that don't taste like rocks!

-- Add the bananas and beaten eggs to the ground mixture and pulse until well incorporated.
+- In a bowl, add the bananas and beaten eggs to the almond butter and lightly hand-mix until well incorporated.

-- Add the baking powder and apple cider vinegar to the dough and process until well mixed.
+- Add the baking powder and apple cider vinegar and mix well.

 - Spoon the batter into 12 individual muffin cups and bake in the pre-heated oven for 10 minutes.